albertolatino/Algoithms-and-DataStructures-SocialRelationships/README.md

 ## **Project Overview**

-This project offers a custom data structure designed for the effective management of entities and their interconnected relationships within a Social Network.
-By employing Red-Black tree data structures, it ensures optimized time and memory performance.
+This project provides a custom data structure tailored for managing entities and their relationships within a Social Network.
+It prioritizes optimization of time and memory complexity using a combination of Red-Black tree data structures.

 ## **Features**